On the face of it, Falmouth isn’t the type of place you’d expect to find one of the most exciting and hyped new breweries in the UK.

 Initially, Heffron decided to focus purely on brewing single hop pale ales, a decision that has undoubtedly influenced the ethos of the brewery today.
 “We did like 20 single hop pale ales, all based around the New England style,” he says.
 “Straight away we knew that was what we wanted to do.”

-"We did like twenty beers around the New England Style...
-We knew that was what we wanted to do"
+"We did like 20 beers based around the New England style...
+Straight away we knew that was what we wanted to do"

 “Right from the off it was bonkers; people were really enjoying them and we couldn't brew anywhere near enough,” Heffron recalls.
 “We were producing like twelve 30 litre kegs a week but the response was great.
 It was going to Bristol through Small Bar, Belfast through Brewbot and to London, not just a few places in Cornwall.”